 In this Deane follows the precedent set by Edward Said.
 Political problems, past and present, are predominantly portrayed in terms of cultural “constructions”: typically, how a given “discourse” – say, the West – configures its “other” – for example, the East.
 This conceptual toolbox is closer than Deane and Said might like to ideas deployed by those whom they criticise – notions such as generic “civilisations” and underlying “identities”.
 Happily, in Deane’s work, the offending categories are probed and found wanting.
 Nonetheless, presumably he does not want the investigation to stop there.
 The Saidian assault on Western strategies of representation has proved a powerful weapon against suspect “essentialisms”, but it tends to confine political explanation to cultural commentary.
 Said is surely right that global inequalities are reflected in the literatures of societies affected by Western dominance.
 But the system of power on which domination is based is largely construed on the level of how conflicting groups depict one another – which boils down to examining how disesteem is distributed.
 However, the feeling of being deprecated is ubiquitous across human history, leaving the object of study indeterminate.
 Its actual significance depends on contextual specification in terms of governmental structures, social arrangements and economic systems.
 Analysis on this level would clear the ground for isolating exactly what is being rejected, and by implication what we might wish to retain.
 Said himself, for example, was broadly committed to the values of liberal democracy, although naturally he deplored its most conspicuous iniquities.
 In defending cosmopolitanism against chauvinism, he hardly offered a wholesale indictment of the West.

 These concerns need not detract from Deane’s overall achievement.
 He devoted himself for more than half a century to interpreting the complexities of Ireland, raising the discussion to a new level of sophistication.
 There was no other student of Irish literature who might even think about the connections between Yeats and Spengler or the relationship between Joyce and Lukács.
 He was a product of a grand European tradition, now disappearing from the scene, in which the critic might at the same time be an intellectual.
 The combination in Deane’s case has leant a seriousness to his work that is unmatched among the burgeoning commentariat.
-Small Country offers a panoramic overview of his development, exhibiting his sympathies and accomplishments.
+Small World offers a panoramic overview of his development, exhibiting his sympathies and accomplishments.
 The book contains a compelling blend of history and criticism, marshalling Deane’s finespun amalgamation of disinterestedness and passion.